auskatodd/Terraform-EKS_automate/README.md

 5. make all the the 3 scripts executable sudo chmod +x *.sh

-6. run your master.sh script, seat back with a glass of wine and watch the magic
+6. run your master.sh script, seat back and watch the magic

+7. To destroy your cluster
+    - cd Terraform-EKS
+    - terraform destroy --auto-approve

 7. ENJOY!!!